Rachmanin0xFF/nuclear-decay-rates/README.md

 # nuclear-decay-rates
-An eigenvector analysis of the nuclear decay network using the [NNDC's](https://www.nndc.bnl.gov/) NuDat set.
+Construction and analysis (TODO) of the nuclear decay network using the NUBASE2020 data set.

 A W.I.P.!